openmc-dev/openmc/docs/source/usersguide/materials.rst

 percent.
 The densities specified for each nuclide/element are relative and are renormalized based on the total density of the material.
 The total density is set using the :meth:`Material.set_density` method.
-The density can be specified in gram per cubic centimeter, atom per barn-cm, or kilogram per cubic meter, e.g.,
+The density can be specified in gram per cubic centimeter ('g/cm3'), atom per barn-cm ('atom/b-cm'), or kilogram per cubic meter ('kg/m3'), e.g.,

 ::